 Römerberg is a famous meeting and tourist destination in Frankfurt.
 The square’s focal point is a statue of Justitia, the Roman goddess of justice.
 It is called the Gerechtigkeitsbrunnen or the Fountain of Justice.
 The central square was severely damaged during World War II, but nearly all of its magical history has been restored.

 Visiting the town center during the Christmas season is one of the most incredible things to do in Hessen because Römerberg is home to one of Germany’s largest and oldest Christmas markets in Germany.

 Check out one of the many guided tours along with a pairing of a boat tour of Frankfurt to learn about the history of the largest city in Frankfurt.

 2. Main Tower

 Address: Neue Mainzer Str.
 52-58, 60311 Frankfurt am Main, Germany

 Do you want to get the spectacular overlooking view of Frankfurt and Hessen?
 Main Tower has you covered.
 It is the skyscraper in Frankfurt with 56 floors, a 200m skyscraper.
 The tower provides a variety of relaxation and top-notch indoor adventures.
 It has five pleasing underground floors and offers city views from its two observation decks.

-The structure was designed in an excellent spot, near other iconic tourist destinations in the city and hotels, making it even easier to detour for leisure and behold the city’s beauty through its viewing platform.
+The structure was designed in an excellent spot, near other iconic tourist destinations and hotels in the city, making it even easier to detour for leisure and behold the city’s beauty through its viewing platform.
 If you like what you hear, check out these other top things to do in Frankfurt.

 See Related: Best Breweries in Düsseldorf